collective/zpretty/README.rst

     zpretty [-h] [-i] [-z] [file [file ...]]

     positional arguments:
-      file           The list of files to prettify
+      file           The list of files to prettify (defaults to stdin)

     optional arguments:
       -h, --help     show this help message and exit